rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 <h1 align="center">A memo on how Paxos works</h1>

 <p class="it"><span class="abstract-h1">Abstract. </span>
-A couple of months later after I understand Paxos I realised that I can't reproduce the proof, so I read PMS a couple of time until I understand it once again.
-To avoid this situation in the future I wrote this memo and hope that the next time I'll do in one pass.</p>
+I had understood Paxos.
+A couple of months later I realised that I can't reproduce the proof, so I read Paxos Made Simple article several times until I understood it once again.
+To avoid this situation in the future I wrote this memo and hope that the next time I'll revise the algorithm in one pass.</p>
 </div>

+## What is Paxos?

 Paxos is a class of synod-based algorithms for building available consistent partition-tolerance distributed systems.
 It means that if you build a key/value storage with Paxos it should keep working in the presents of network errors (partition-tolerance), node failures (availability) and produce non-contradictory view for each client (consistency).